AllenInstitute/bmtk/docs/autodocs/source/neuroscience_gateway.rst

 The following parameters are important

-* Make sure the select **Do you required nrnivmodl compilation** in order to compile the .mod file necessacary to run the models
+* Make sure the select **Do you required nrnivmodl compilation** in order to compile the .mod file necessary to run the models

 * Set **Enter Main Input Filename: run_bionet.py** as this is the script to execute the BMTK simulation